The Poisson spectrum of the symmetric algebra of the Virasoro algebra: Introduction

 \section{Introduction}

 Let $G$ be a connected algebraic group over $\mathbb C$ with Lie algebra $\mf g$, and consider the coadjoint action of $G$ on $\mf g^*$.
 This is a beautiful classical topic, with profound connections to areas from geometric representation theory to combinatorics to physics.
 Algebraic geometry tells us that coadjoint orbits in $\mf g^*$ correspond to $G$-invariant radical ideals in the symmetric algebra $\Sa(\mf g)$.
-These can be alternately defined using the Kostant-Kirillov {\em Poisson bracket} on $\Sa(\mf g)$: